 Before an animal is microchipped it is first scanned to determine that it does not already have a microchip implanted.
 If no microchip is found the person who is doing the procedure will use a syringe-like tool to implant the chip into the animal’s neck.
 The chip itself is usually placed between the shoulder blades of the animal.
 Just under the skin where connective tissues will grow around the chip holding it in place.

 Since this procedure is basically the same as giving an injection to the animal, no anesthetic is required.
-It is a relatively painless procedure that takes about 10 seconds to do.
+It is a relatively painless procedure that takes approximately 10 seconds to perform.

 Once the microchip is implanted the veterinarian will then register the chip with a database service which shows that the chip has now been implanted into an animal.
 If the animal is not owned by someone yet no ownership information is given except for the organization which implanted the chip.

 However, once the animal is claimed by a human it is then the responsibility of that person to contact the microchip manufacturer and register their name and address with them.
 Today you can usually do this online but if you don’t have a computer the microchip package you will get from the veterinarian or shelter when you adopt your new pet will have alternative methods of registering.